Watch Out and Keep Alert to Avoid Forklift Accidents

 Forklift/Lift Truck Accidents

-Be very careful when tilting the mast backwards to stabilize a load
+- Be very careful when tilting the mast backward to stabilize a load

-Make certain you are on level ground before raising the load more than a couple of feet above ground.
+- Make certain you are on level ground before raising the load more than a couple of feet above the ground.

 There are many hazards that might cause a forklift accident.
 Operators and construction workers alike need to observe rules of safety and common sense in order to eliminate mishaps that cause injuries and lost time at work.